-We are now accepting abstract applications.
 We invite Family Physicians/Primary Care Practitioners, Specialists, Nurses, Mental Health Workers, Nurse Practitioners, Allied Health Workers, Policy & Public Health Specialists, Refugees, Researchers, Students, Settlement Workers and other Professionals interested in refugee health who do work focusing on refugee health use to submit an abstract.

 - Chronic Disease COVID-19